mirisuzanne/teacupgorilla/README.rst

 ``pip install -r requirements.txt`` to install the dependencies for this project into your Python environment.

-The ``output/`` directory is a git submodule (it is the repo "github.com/oddbird/oddbird.github.com", which is also the deployment on Github Pages).
-Run ``git submodule init; git submodule update`` to get the submodule in place.

 The site templates are in ``templates/``, and static files are in ``static/``.

 To view the site live locally, run ``make serve`` and visit ``http://localhost:5000`` in your browser.

-To regenerate the site as static HTML files under the ``output/`` directory, run ``make build``.
+To regenerate the site as static HTML files under the ``../teacupgorilla-pages/`` directory, run ``make build``.

-After doing this, change into the ``output`` directory and commit the changes, and if you're ready to deploy them, ``git push``.
-Then change back into the outer repo and you can commit the changes there along with the updated submodule.

 .. _virtualenv: http://www.virtualenv.org